 FLYING WITH KIDS OR TODDLERS?:MUST-HAVES FOR YOUR CARRY-ON

 I love family road trips with our kids.
-But, I draw the line on road trips when it is going to take longer for us to drive somewhere and back than we can actually spend at the desination.
+But, I draw the line on road trips when it is going to take longer for us to drive somewhere and back than we can actually spend at the destination.
 At that point, we FLY!
-What do you need for flying with kids?

 Our kids have a love-hate relationship with flying.
 Mostly, they love the airplanes but hate the sitting in a tiny seat, going through security, and being shuffled like cattle down tiny aisles.
 Me too, kid; me too.

 However, after having completed about a dozen flights in the last couple of years, our kids are getting the hang of flying.
 They are better at security checks, using the seat back screens, and even the waiting-their-turn-to-be-corralled down a tiny aisle.